General John Hathorn Stone House: History

 As a young man Hathorn, a native of today's Delaware, had been on the surveying team that established the present land border between New York and New Jersey, which had been the subject of a lengthy conflict between the two colonies for much of the 18th century.
 He settled in Warwick and opened a store and iron forge in 1770, and built the house after marrying Elizabeth Welling, daughter of his local host, in 1772.
 The inscription of their initials and the year of construction in the side of the house is a tradition more commonly associated with Germanic building traditions, a sign of how influential settlers of that background were in the Hudson Valley.

 During the Revolutionary War he rose from the rank of captain to colonel, and was promoted to major general afterwards.
 According to local lore, George Washington spent the night at Hathorn's house on two occasions.
 Hathorn commanded the local militia, entrusted with guarding the Ramapo approach to the Hudson Valley.
 He was one of the few survivors of their defeat by Joseph Brant at the Battle of Minisink Ford.
 The front of the house holds a niche where he hid for a week from an attempt on his life by local Loyalists and their Indian allies.

 After the war he began a more successful political career, first in the New York State Assembly, where he rose to become speaker, then in the state senate and finally in the House of Representatives in the early 19th century.
 Upon his death in 1825 his family kept the house for nine more years, then sold it to the Sanford family, who combined it with the lot holding the neighboring Jeremiah Morehouse House.
 They added the rear building, the wings and the porch in addition to doubling the house's original size.
 In 1923 they sold it to another family, and it has passed through several owners since then.
-In that year, and again in 2000, Hathorn's descendants held a reunion at the house.
+Hathorn's descendents have held reunions at the house in 1923 and 2000.